 Drain the rice well, then transfer it to a rice cooker or pot.

-Add water using a measuring cup.
+Add the water carefully, using a measuring cup if needed.
 As a general guide, use about the same amount of water as rice, or slightly more.

 Let the rice soak for at least 30 minutes, or up to 1 hour if you have time.

-Once the rice has finished soaking, start the rice cooker or use a pot.
+Once the rice has finished soaking, start the rice cooker or cook it in a pot.

 How Rice Is Served in Japan